 Self-esteem plays a vital role in the life of adolescents.
 Positive self-esteem is critical as it allows them to attempt new things, face concrete challenges, and tackle issues.
-In turn, their learning and improvement will be gainful and will set them up for a sound and positive future.
-Self-assurance empowers adolescents to deal with misfortunes efficiently.
+In turn, their learning and improvement will be gainful and set them up for a sound and positive future.
+In addition, self-assurance empowers adolescents to deal with misfortunes efficiently.

 One of the numerous reasons for low confidence may include unhappy youth where guardians (or other enormous individuals, for example, teachers and instructors) were very harsh.
-Poor academic performance in school may bring about an absence of self-confidence.
+In addition, poor academic performance in school may bring about an absence of self-confidence.

 “Nothing ruins confidence like encircling yourself with individuals who misuse or disregard you,” says Karen R. Possibly they put them down, go about as though they have no needs, or they talk about themselves and care less about the child’s life.

-Regardless, their bad behavior towards the child can and will influence his or her confidence.
+Regardless, their bad behavior towards the child can influence their confidence.

 Factors Affecting Self Esteem In Adolescence – Causes Of Low Self-Esteem

 A few reasons for low self-esteem in adolescents are;

 When a child is being bullied, they think that it is their fault.
 They begin to have several thoughts and then conclude that they are less critical than others or complete failure.
 They then start to think that nothing they do is ever good enough, thereby losing their self-confidence.

 When a child is not so brilliant, maybe due to a particular condition, they accept that they are not as smart as the other kids.
 This then leads the child to believe nothing they ever do will be right, so the child stops attempting tasks and becomes more headstrong to cover up that fact.